Holiday Fire Safety Tips

 Holiday Cooking Safety Tips

-Did you know unattended cooking is the leading cause of kitchen fires?
-The three days with highest amount of kitchen fires involving cooking equipment are Thanksgiving, Christmas Day, and Christmas Eve.
+Did you know unattended cooking is the leading cause of home fires?
+The three days with the highest number of kitchen fires involving cooking equipment are Thanksgiving, Christmas Day, and Christmas Eve.

-Make sure someone is always watching when cooking with an open flame or in the oven, never leave your cooking unattended.
+Make sure someone is always watching the stove when cooking with an open flame or in the oven, never leave your cooking unattended.

-Be aware of the cords and appliances you are using to prevent any electrical fires.
+Be aware of the cords and appliances you are using to help prevent any electrical fires.

 Always keep a fire extinguisher in the kitchen.